-The Planning Director recommends approval of Alternative Compliance AC-23008 from the 2010 Prince George's County Landscape Manual for Section 4.6, Buffering Development from Streets, and Section 4.10, Street Trees Along Private Streets, with 10 conditions, as discussed above, and included herein.
+The Planning Director recommends approval of Alternative Compliance AC-23008 from the 2010 Prince George's County Landscape Manual for Section 4.6, Buffering Development from Streets, and Section 4.10, Street Trees Along Private Streets, with four conditions, as discussed above, and included herein.

-- 10. Prince George's County Tree Canopy Coverage: This application is subject to the requirements of the Tree Canopy Coverage Ordinance.
+10. Prince George's County Tree Canopy Coverage: This application is subject to the requirements of the Tree Canopy Coverage Ordinance.
 This site is located within the prior R-R Zone and is required to provide 15 percent of the site area in tree canopy coverage (TCC).
 The site is 12.01 acres, and a total of 1.80 acres or 78,473 square feet of TCC is required.
 Conformance with the TCC requirements will be evaluated, at the time of permitting.
-However, with this application, the applicant is demonstrating conformance by providing 99,029square feet of TCC.
-A condition has been included herein, requiring the applicant to revise the TCC on-site woodland conservation acres provided, and non-woodland conservation acres provided in conformance with the provided TCP2. - 11.
-Prince George's County Woodland and Wildlife Habitat Conservation Ordinance (WCO): The site is subject to the provisions of the Prince George's County Woodland and Wildlife Habitat Conservation Ordinance (WCO) because the property contains more than 10,000 square feet of woodland and proposes clearing of more than 5,000 square feet.
-A TCP2 was submitted with this application (TCP2-017-2023), which shows a total of 4.77 acres of woodland in the net tract and 1.58 acres of woodland in the net tract and clearing 0.04 acre of woodled floodplain.
+However, with this application, the applicant is demonstrating conformance by providing 91,656 square feet of TCC.
+A condition has been included herein, requiring the applicant to revise the TCC on-site woodland conservation acres provided, and non-woodland conservation acres provided in conformance with the provided TCP2.

+11. Prince George's County Woodland and Wildlife Habitat Conservation Ordinance (WCO): The site is subject to the provisions of the Prince George's County Woodland and Wildlife Habitat Conservation Ordinance (WCO) because the property contains more than 10,000 square feet of woodland and proposes clearing of more than 5,000 square feet.
+A TCP2 was submitted with this application (TCP2-017-2023), which shows a total of 4.77 acres of woodland in the net tract and 1.58 acres of woodland in the net tract and clearing 0.03 acre of woodland floodplain.
 The threshold, as established by the zone, is 20 percent, or 2.09 acres.
-Based on the proposed clearing, a total woodland conservation requirement of 3.74 acres is required.
-The applicant proposes to meet this requirement with 1.01 acres of on-site preservation, 0.19 acre of on-site reforestation, 0.21 acre of landscape credits, and 1.94 acres of off-site credits.
+Based on the proposed clearing, a total woodland conservation requirement of 4.14 acres is required.
+The applicant proposes to meet this requirement with 0.34 acre of on-site preservation, 0.18 acre of on-site reforestation, 0.17 acre of landscape credits, and 3.45 acres of off-site credits.

 The landscape area, in order to count toward meeting the requirements, shall be 35 feet in width, at its narrowest point.
-The revised TCP2 shows the landscape credit meeting this criterion; however, a planting schedule is required for each landscape credit and reforestation area.
+A condition is provided herein to show the landscape area (LCA-1) as a minimum of 35 feet in width and contiguous with the property line to the south.

 A Subtitle 25 variance was submitted for review with this application.
 The approved NRI-069-2022 identifies a total of 10 specimen trees on-site.
-The following analysis is the review of the request to remove four specimen trees.
+The following analysis is the review of the request to remove eight specimen trees.

-The letter of justification (LOJ) requests the removal of four specimen trees identified as Specimen Trees 1, 3, 9, and 10.
+The letter of justification (LOJ) requests the removal of eight specimen trees identified as Specimen Trees 1, 3, 5, 6, 7, 8, 9, and 10.
 The condition of trees proposed for removal ranges from fair to good.
 This site is broken into one stand, Stand A. Stand A is located in the northeastern portion of the property.
 The TCP2 shows the location of the trees proposed for removal.
 These specimen trees are proposed for removal for the development of the site, roadways, utilities, stormwater management (SWM), and associated infrastructure.